jamesfwz/materialize-form/README.md

 There is an example application available on Heroku that demonstrate various features of Materialize::Form.
 You can view here: http://materialize-form.herokuapp.com/.
 To see the [Source Code](https://github.com/jamesfwz/materialize-form-example)

-Haven't install [SimpleForm](https://github.com/plataformatec/simple_form) and [MaterializeCSS](http://materializecss.com/)?
+Haven't install [SimpleForm](https://github.com/plataformatec/simple_form) and [Materialize SASS](https://github.com/mkhairi/materialize-sass)?
 Please follow this instruction:

 Add this line to your application's Gemfile: